tuna-f1sh/project-blog/_posts/2023-07-30-minnow-usbc-dam-tool.md

 The on-board FT230X's GPIO can also be used to control power to the target device, reset the device or control something else.

+There is some circuitry required on the target device to support USB DAM and the Minnow configuration (see below).
+Essentially the target must detect when the CC lines are **both** pulled up with the values specified in the USB specification.
+Since normal cables do not connect both CC lines, the Minnow must feature a plug to connect directly to the target.

+The example board uses two op-amps configured as non-inverting amplifiers to buffer this to a logic AND, which enables a 4-channel switch to connect the debug lines to the Alternate Mode pins.
+It must be honoured with the corrected values as the CC lines are used for all sorts of upstream and downstream control.

 You can find a quick video demo below.
 The design is open-source but if you'd rather purchase assembled boards or just support my work, PCBAs are on [my shop](https://shop.jbrengineering.co.uk/product/minnow-usb-c-debug-accessory-mode-tool-dam/) and [Tindie](https://www.tindie.com/products/jbrengineering/minnow-usb-c-debug-accessory-mode-tool-dam/).

 <div class="box">